MorphiaOrg/morphia/Migration.md

 multiple documents.
 See the [`update()`](https://docs.mongodb.com/manual/reference/method/db.collection.update/) documentation for details.
 * Iterable parameters have been changed to List.
 Lists are easier to work with and `List.of()` makes creating them from arrays, e.g., trivial
-* `@Embedded` is now only allowed on the embedded type.
+* `@Embedded` is now only allowed on the embedded type and not fields using an embedded type.
 If you wish to map a specific name to a field  rather than using the field name, use `@Property` on that field.
 * Morphia's geojson objects have been deprecated.
 Any use via the API will be transparently converted to the driver's native types but applications should be updated to use those types directly.
 Any use of those types as fields on entities will break as there will be no codecs defined for those types.
+* Lifecycle events on nested types are only called when instances of those embedded types are being persisted.